Skip to main content

 note

 This guide shows you how to create a Turbo Native Module that only works with the New Architecture.
-If you need to support both the New Architecture and the Legacy Architecture, please refers to our backwards compatibility guide.
+If you need to support both the New Architecture and the Legacy Architecture, please refer to our backwards compatibility guide.

 Now it's time to write some Android platform code to make sure localStorage survives after the application is closed.